geeksdevelop/translate/README.md

 ```

 ## Get the translation
-To get a translation we just have to make use of the method `translate()`, which entered the type will bring us the translation depending on the language in which the laravel system
+To get a translation we just have to make use of the method `translate()`, which by entering the type will give us the translation depending on the language in which the laravel system is configurated.
 ```php
 $post->translate('title');
 #Title of the post